litestar-org/litestar/docs/usage/17-exceptions.md

 # Exceptions and Exception Handling

-Starlite define a base error called `StarliteException` which serves as a basis to all other exceptions.
+Starlite define a base error called [`StarliteException`][starlite.exceptions.StarLiteException] which serves as a basis to all other exceptions.

 In general, Starlite will raise two types of exceptions - exceptions that arise during application init, which fall under the broad scope of configurations errors, and exceptions that are raised as part of the normal application flow,